platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 Every time the `upstream-update` source operation is ran on a branch, that branch will get checked out, then add a Git remote for the upstream Git repository, then merge the latest changes from its main branch (called `master` in this example).
 Because there are now local changes committed in the local repository, those changes will then get pushed, built, and deployed.
 If there’s a merge conflict, the script will fail without committing anything.

-We recommend to run this operation on a Development branch rather than directly on Production.
+We recommend running this operation on a Development environment rather than directly on Production.

 ## External integrations